RojasMN/hks/README.md

 # Hierarchical Kolmogorov-Smirnov (HKS) Test

-A Python and R package designed for performing Hierarchical (Nested) Kolmogorov-Smirnov (KS) and Anderson-Darling (AD) tests.
+Python and R code designed for performing Hierarchical (Nested) Kolmogorov-Smirnov (KS) and Anderson-Darling (AD) tests.
 It addresses the critical statistical challenge of pseudoreplication in grouped or nested datasets (e.g., multiple neurons recorded from the same animal).

 ---